begilbert-sys/Mini-Crossword-Generator/README.md

 ## How to run
 As of right now, this program only works on the command-line, but I'm working on an [in-browser](https://github.com/begilbert-sys/make-your-own-crossy) version using TypeScript.

 The program only uses alphabetical words between lengths 3 and 8.
-Anything else will be ignored (see [limitations](#Limitations) if you'd like to change this).
+Anything else will be ignored (see [Limitations](#limitations) if you'd like to change this).

 It requires two files:
 1. `data/wordbank.txt` - a list of all the words you'd like to use for generation.
 I've provided one by default.